Hits Unlimited

 Hits Unlimited is the fourth album from Dutch/Belgian band 2 Unlimited and the last to feature Ray Slijngaard and Anita Doth.
 It was a greatest hits package featuring 16 songs: 13 previous singles and 3 new ones.
-The album was certified gold in the Netherlands.
+The album, released by PWL, was certified gold in the Netherlands.
 Ray Slijngaard's raps on the verses were not cut on any of the songs on the UK release of this album.

 Critical reception

-British magazine Music Week wrote, "A storming 16-track collection of pop/rave classics cataloguing the incredible impact Dutch duo Anita and Ray have had since 1991.
+Music Week wrote, "A storming 16-track collection of pop/rave classics cataloguing the incredible impact Dutch duo Anita and Ray have had since 1991.
 The inclusion of European versions, with added rap will be a bonus for fans."
+Stephen Dalton from NME said, "These songs are about clean, controlled fun and strict discipline — 'Jump for Joy', 'Workaholic', 'Let the Beat Control Your Body' — booted along by stormtrooper hardcore beats designed to encourage Eurokids to work hard and use leisure time constructively. [...]
+This is the sound of robotic consumerism triumphing over everything else — forever.
+And pretty damn catchy it is, too."
+He concluded, "Buy this album now and be happy forever."